lisabardelli/Bank_tech_test/README.md

 Then I extracted the transaction element in a different class to make everything more robust, testable and redable.

+## BankAccount Responsabilities

+Deposit, Withdraw, Print_statement and Keep Track of the transaction

+## Transaction Responsability

+Create an Object

 # Bank_tech_test